johnfairh/RubyGateway/SourceDocs/User Guide.md

 available in `RbError.history`.

-This is a steal of rough approach (the name is my fault) from the Python DML sandbox with an eye to adding direct member lookup/callable to RubyBridge -- Swift subscripts can't throw.
+This is a steal of rough approach (the name is my fault) from the Python DML sandbox with an eye to adding direct member lookup/callable to RubyGateway -- Swift subscripts can't throw.

 I'm not sure this is better than just writing `try?` which at least makes it